 - Investment Withdrawal and Income Streams Combination – The third way to live off investments is a combination of using both funds withdrawn from your investment accounts and the income that is generated from assets that generate cash flow.

-If an investor researches how to live off investments, this is the investment withdrawal strategy is the solution they’ll see most often.
-The most common way to live off your investments in retirement is by saving enough money so you can withdraw funds from your investment accounts to pay all your bills each month.
+As previously addressed, the most common way to live off your investments in retirement is by saving enough money so you can withdraw funds from your investment accounts to pay all your bills each month.

-There are several popular “retirement withdrawal strategies“, as this method is called.
+There are several popular retirement withdrawal strategies with varying withdrawal amounts.
 One of the most common methods is withdrawing 4% each year from your investment accounts.

-Another method, which came because popular of the two huge bear markets in the first 2000 decade withdraws around 2% a year.
+Another method, which became popular after the two huge bear markets in the first 2000 decade, withdraws 2% to 3% a year.

 There are several other retirement withdrawal strategies that are based on the performance of the financial markets or investment portfolio performance.
 All these methods are based on spending the money in your investment accounts to fund your lifestyle expenses.

-While retirement withdrawal strategies are referred to retirement income strategies, they are really just spending your savings and the income and growth that’s occurred over the years.
+While retirement withdrawal strategies are referred to retirement income strategies, they really involve spending down investment accounts that have usually grown over the years.

 Assumptions About Your Retirement Investment Account